 Soaring temperatures, rainy afternoons, and a daily giving of thanks for air conditioning…yep, it’s officially summer in Orlando!
-Don’t let the season put a damper on date night; instead, tackle this summer bucket list of activities with your partner while staying cool.
+Don’t let the season put a damper on date night; instead, tackle this bucket list of summer date ideas with your partner while staying cool.

 1. Sip a frosty cocktail at an ice bar

 Icy temperatures are non-existent in Central Florida, but we do have a chilly ice bar to mimic the experience.
-Don your cozy winter jacket (provided with your ticket package), and sip an ice-cold concoction with your date when visiting ICEBAR Orlando.
-It’s the perfect antidote to steamy summer temperatures!
+Don your cozy winter jacket (provided with your ticket package), and sip an ice-cold concoction with your date when visiting ICEBAR Orlando on International Drive.
+It's the perfect antidote to steamy summer temperatures!
 Start off in the Fire Lounge with cocktails and light bites before heading into the frosty bar complete with aquatic themed ice sculptures.

 2. Go swimming or tubing at a nearby cold spring

-3. Spend a day at a local waterpark
+3. Spend the day at a local waterpark

 What better way to cool down is there than spending the day at a local waterpark?
-Island H20 Live! is the newest park to open, located at the sprawling Margaritaville Resort Orlando.
-The park features a lazy river, adults-only pool area, multiple slides, a wave pool and more.
-There are also interactive elements, allowing you to customize a playlist integrate your visit with social media.
+Island H20 Live! at Margaritaville Resort Orlando features a lazy river, adults-only pool area, multiple slides, a wave pool and more.

 Inside Universal’s Volcano Bay, you’ll find 18 different rides, including a trap door slide that travels through Krakatau, the volcanic centerpiece of the park.
 In addition to slides, there’s also a wave pool, lazy river, and a fearless river.
 Don’t forget to sip some adult beverages at the park’s two island bars.